Richard1688Sun/Richard1688Sun/README.md

 <h1>:wave:Hi!
 I am Richard Sun, and I am a...</h1>

-<a align="center">second-year Computer Engineering student at UBC with interests in android development and software development </a>
+<a align="center">third-year Computer Engineering student at UBC with interests in android mobile development and software development </a>

 <h3>Things I code with are...</h3>
 <p>